 Day 10: Santa Rita Mountains and return to Tucson

-Our final full day in the Arizona, we continue to bird the beautiful Madera Canyon, looking for species we might have missed before driving back to Tucson.
+Our final full day in Arizona, we continue to bird the beautiful Madera Canyon, looking for species we might have missed before driving back to Tucson.
 Night in Tucson.

 Day 11: Departure

 Our Southeast Arizona birding tour ends today, you can depart anytime today.